FactoryXCode/MfPack/MfPack/Samples/MfCastPlayer/README.md

 current source position with the newly selected track; clearing the checkbox
 does the same without a subtitle compositor.
 Bitmap subtitles remain deferred.

-The shared facade also exposes `GetMediaTracks` and `SelectAudioTrack`.
-Audio
+The shared `TMfCast` main interface also exposes `GetMediaTracks` and `SelectAudioTrack`.
-selection uses stable track IDs and restarts an active transcode at its current
+Audio selection uses stable track IDs and restarts an active transcode at its current
 source position.
 Audio controls are intentionally not added here: this sample
 keeps one simple compact playback workflow, while API consumers can build the track UI
 appropriate to their application.